-Plaintiffs' Covered Losses
+Plaintiff's Covered Losses

-83. At each Anytime Fitness location Fountain and Vita Grata own, Plaintiffs provide professional staff to offer personal training and classes on-site.
-Each location also provides 24-hour access to exercise equipment for members.

-- 84. Based on City, County and/or State Civil Authority Orders as set forth above, all of the Plaintiffs locations were forced to suspend their business operations. - 85.
-In addition, Plaintiffs froze the memberships of its customers with the time credited to the end of their memberships.
-For prepaid members, Plaintiffs credited the time period the location was closed to the end of the customer's agreement, effectively extending the contract period.
-For non-prepaid members, Plaintiffs credited the members for the time period the location was closed and allowed the members to choose the month they wished the credit to be applied. - 86.
-Plaintiffs suffered additional losses while billing was frozen for non-prepaid members.
+- 69. At each Anytime Fitness location Fountain owns, Fountain provides professional staff to offer personal training and classes on-site.
+Each location also provides 24-hour access to exercise equipment for members. - 70.
+Based on City and State Civil Authority Orders, Fountain's Fulton, Mississippi location suspend business on March 23, 2020; the West Point, Mississippi location suspended business on April 3, 2020; and the two Alabama locations suspended business on March 27, 2020. - 71.
+In addition, Fountain froze the memberships of its customers with the time credited to the end of their memberships.
+For prepaid members, Fountain credited the time period the location was closed to the end of the customer's agreement, effectively extending the contract period.
+For non-prepaid members, Fountain credited the members for the time period the location was closed and allowed the members to choose the month they wished the credit to be applied. - 72.
+Fountain suffered additional losses while billing was frozen for non-prepaid members.
 Non-prepaid membership contracts were not extended.
-Furthermore, as a result of the suspensions of operations at Plaintiffs' facilities, they were unable to acquire new members or sell in-store items to members, which typically occurred in the normal course of its business operations on a daily basis.
-This resulted in additional insured losses to Plaintiffs. - 87.
-Fountain continues to suffer losses even as locations were reopened. - 88.
-Specifically, Mississippi Governor Tate Reeves announced a plan to reopen gyms on May 11, 2020, and the Fulton and West Point locations reopened under severe limitations on the physical accessibility and/or use of the properties.11 The plan was as follows:
+At the Fulton location, billing was frozen from April 24, 2020 through May 14, 2020.
+At the West Point location, billing was frozen from May 2, 2020 through May 14, 2020.
+The Brewton and Monroeville locations in Alabama froze billing from April 27, 2020 through May 14, 2020.
+Billing resumed on May 15, 2020 at all locations.
+Furthermore, as a result of the suspensions of operations at Fountain's facilities, it was unable to acquire new members and also to sell in-store items to members, which typically occurred in the normal course of its business operations on a daily basis.
+This resulted in additional economic losses to Fountain.

+- 73. Fountain continued to suffer losses as locations were reopened. - 74.
+Mississippi Governor Tate Reeves announced a plan to reopen gyms on May 11, 2020, and the Fulton and West Point locations reopened under severe limitations on the accessibility and/or use of the properties.23 The plan was as follows: